 Christmas in Leicester Square, 16–30 Dec 2017

-Roald Dahl’s actual doctor, Professor Tim Solomon, explains how the body works, while sharing some of Dahl’s famous stories.
+Roald Dahl’s doctor, Professor Tim Solomon, explains how the body works, while sharing some of Dahl’s famous stories.
 The show was shortlisted for the Primary Times Children’s Choice Awards, and is set to be lively fun.

 Pin for later: